LoL ranks: League of Legends ranking system explained

 Challenger LoL ranks: Challenger icon

-The nine tiers in ranked League of Legends span from Iron to Challenger.
-Each has four divisions within them with four being the lowest and one the highest.
-Once you hit 100 LP in division one of your tier, you will then be given the chance to move up to division four in the tier above by winning the majority of your games in a short promotion series.
+Each ranked tier has four divisions within them with four being the lowest and one the highest.
+Once you hit 100 LP in division one of your tier, you will move up to division four in the tier above.

 The majority of the global playerbase find themselves in Silver or Gold, showing just how hard it is to progress in competitive LoL.

-To start pushing to Platinum and beyond, you’ve got to become properly dedicated and hone your skills.
-Specialising in a small number of champions and frequently checking patch notes for meta-changing nerfs and buffs are a good starting block to elevating your LoL game.
+To start pushing to Platinum, Emerald, and beyond, you’ve got to become properly dedicated and hone your skills.
+Specialising in a small number of champions and frequently checking the LoL patch notes for meta-changing nerfs and buffs are a good starting block to elevating your LoL game.

 What is the League of Legends ranking distribution?